SeleniumTestAB/bitpanda-tasks-solution/README.md

 ## How to run this project

 - You can either fork this project and run your Github Actions or create pull request to trigger actions here
-- You can pull project and run it locally with command "mvn clean test", however you need to provide specific variables
+- You can pull project and run it locally with command "mvn clean test", however you need to provide specific variables.
+Please that you must have java 11 installed and Maven configured in order to run this project locally.

 ### Test Args/Variables
 - API_USER - user for api tests to authenticate.
 In CI/CD this variables needs to be set as secret in repository